 The built-in editor will automatically highlight the syntax for common file types (HTML, XML, JScript, etc).
 The binary data will be shown in the Hex view mode.

 The gzip and chunked encodings will be processed automatically.

-Since the HTTP Submitter sends HTTP requests and receives HTTP responses like any other network application, these requests and responses will be intercepted by the HTTP Debugger network component and will be shown in the HTTP Debugger main list.
+Note: Since the HTTP Submitter sends HTTP requests and receives HTTP responses like any other network application, these requests and responses will be intercepted by the HTTP Debugger network component and will be shown in the HTTP Debugger main list.
 You can use the enhanced capabilities of HTTP debugger to analyze these requests and responses.

 Auto-responder allows to simulate a server response with a custom http header and content.

 HTTP Modifier allows to modify the HTTP traffic on the fly.